informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

     - The provided _pathsuffix_ MUST provide the appropriate projection-list to form a valid `/attribute/` API URI.
 	- The _pathsuffix_ MAY join additional tables to the path and MAY project from these tables as well as the table bound to the `S` table alias.
 	- The _pathsuffix_ SHOULD reset the path context to `$S` if it has joined other tables.
+- `"selector_ux_mode"`: The display mode for the recordedit input field when this table is part of a foreignkey relationship as the `outbound` table.
+Supported values are `"facet-search-popup"` and `"simple-search-dropdown"`, with `"facet-search-popup"` being the default.
+Currently only supported in `entry` contexts.

 It is not meaningful to use `page_markdown_pattern`, `row_markdown_pattern`, and `module` in for the same _context_.
 If they co-exist, the application will prefer `module` over `page_markdown_pattern` and `page_markdown_pattern` over `row_markdown_pattern`.